Healing Outreach Prevention & Education

 Meet Dr. DeLeon

 Kids’ HOPE Center’s Medical Director is Jenni DeLeon, MD.
-She is board certified by the American Board of Pediatrics and has practiced at North Bend Medical Center since 2004.
+She is board certified by the American Board of Pediatrics and is employed by Bay Area Hospital.

 Dr. DeLeon graduated from Harvard University in 1990 with a bachelor’s degree in biochemistry.
 She completed her medical school training in 1997 at the University of Vermont, after which she served an internship and residency in pediatrics at University of Arizona in Tucson.
 She speaks fluent Spanish.